Khovanov-Lipshitz-Sarkar homotopy type for links in thickened surfaces: The second Steenrod square operator

 It is very natural to ask the following question.
 Are there a pair of links in the thickened torus such that the homotopical Khovanov homologies are the same, but such that the second Steenrod squares are different?

 Note that all links in $B^3$ are regarded as links in the thickened torus if we regard $B^3$ is embedded in the thickened torus.
-Therefore, by Theorem~\ref{thm:moduli_system_existence}, Theorem~\ref{thm:moduli_system_invariance} and Theorem \ref{Seedrei}, there are links $\mathcal J$ and $\mathcal J'$ in the thickened torus such that the homotopical Khovanov homologies are the same (they coincide with the ordinary Khovanov homology), but such that the set of the second Steenrod squares are different. \\

-Here, it is very natural to ask the following question.
+By Theorem \ref{Seedrei}, the above question has an affirmative answer.
+Furthermore it is very natural to ask the following question.
 Are there a pair of links in the thickened torus which are not embedded in $B^3$ such that the homotopical Khovanov homologies are the same, but such that the second Steenrod squares are different?
 The answer is a main result.
 See the following proof.

 \bb